MrBean355/dota2-gsi/README.md

         "hero"          "1"
         "abilities"     "1"
         "items"         "1"
+        "buildings"     "1"
+        "draft"         "1"
+        "wearables"     "1"
     }
 }
 ```

+**Note: the `data` section can be configured to return the desired data.** For example, the `buildings` line can be
+removed if building data isn't required.
+This helps to improve performance as there is less data to process.

-*Note: the `44444` in the URI can be changed to any valid port number.*
+**Note: the `44444` in the URI can be changed to any valid port number.**

 Save & close the file.
 The setup is now complete!